amarinder-coder/adf-adb-end-to-end/README.md

 ![image](https://user-images.githubusercontent.com/66850958/226825626-5188eba8-c797-4acc-bac8-2bd6cf055794.png)

-5) We add a blobeventtrigger i.e if any files is added to the rawdata container ending with starting with movie and ending with .csv ,the pipeline will be triggered automatically.
+5) We add a blobeventtrigger i.e if any files is added to the rawdata container starting with movie and ending with .csv ,the pipeline will be triggered automatically.

 ![image](https://user-images.githubusercontent.com/66850958/226826463-be9b1699-7a3a-4cfe-b758-34cbfbc7cf1d.png)